fikriafk/portofolio/README.md

 # portofolio
-this is my portofolio. i will always my career of learning here
+this is my portofolio. i will always update my career of learning here